nahum-smith/tutorials/MongoDB_University_Training/forDBAs/introduction_overview.md

 **Question:
 When scaling out horizontally (adding more servers to contain your data), what are the problems that arise as you go from, say, 1 commodity server to a few dozen?**

+**Question:
+What causes significant problems for SQL when you attempt to scale horizontally (to multiple servers)**

+So what does this mean? -> We need a different data model.

+MongoDB uses a Document-Orientated Model (mimicking JSON)

+JSON typically looks like 'code' (think JS objects) but JSON is language agnostic/independent, and maps nicely to mainstream programming languages.

+**Question:
+What are some of the advantages of representing our data using a JSON-like format?**

+#### JSON (BSON)

+**Question:
+How many data types in JSON?**

+6 Data Types:
+  * strings
+  * numbers
+  * booleans
+  * null
+  * arrays
+  * object/documents

+##### Types